SolaceSamples/solace-samples-javascript/_docs/feature_MessageReplay.md

 A replay log must be created on the message broker for the Message VPN using [Message Replay CLI configuration]({{ site.docs-replay-cli-config }}) or using [Solace PubSub+ Manager]({{ site.docs-psplus-manager }}) administration console.
 Another option for configuration is to use the [SEMP API]({{ site.docs-semp-api }}).

 NOTE: Message Replay is supported on Solace PubSub+ 3530 and 3560 appliances running release 9.1 and greater, and on the Solace PubSub+ software message broker running release 9.1 and greater.
-Solace Java API version 10.5 or later is required.
+Solace JavaScript API version 10.2.1 or later is required.

 ![alt text]({{ site.baseurl }}/assets/images/config-replay-log.png "Configuring Replay Log using Solace PubSub+ Manager")
 <br>